THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 As soon as you start a YouTube video on this website, a connection to YouTube’s servers is established.
 The YouTube server is informed which of our pages you have visited.
 If you are logged into your YouTube account, you enable YouTube to assign your surfing behavior directly to your personal profile.
 You can prevent this by logging out of your YouTube account.

-Furthermore, after starting a video, YouTube can store various cookies on your device or use comparable recognition technologies (e.g. device fingerprinting).
-In this way, YouTube can receive information about visitors to this website.
-This information is used, among other things, to collect video statistics, improve user experience and prevent fraud attempts.
+Furthermore, YouTube may store various cookies on your end device after starting a video or use comparable recognition technologies (e.g. device fingerprinting).
+In this way, YouTube can obtain information about visitors to this website.
+This information is used, among other things, to record video statistics, improve user-friendliness and prevent fraud attempts.

 If necessary, further data processing operations may be triggered after starting a YouTube video, over which we have no influence.